• Skip to main content

 • Large Frying Pan.
 And by that, I mean extra-large.
 I love this one!

 • Tongs.
 Don't have kitchen tongs yet?
 Time to get some.
-I also use them to help me bread, which is a lot less messy.
+I also use them to help me with bread, which is a lot less messy.

 • Frying Thermometer (Optional).
 Have trouble with burning your Schnitzel?
 The ideal frying temperature is 330 degrees Fahrenheit (165 degrees Celsius).
 Because you're frying in a shallow pan, I would recommend using the instant-read thermometer below and periodically checking with it.
 It's the best!